Alex20-c/Portfolio/css/README.md

 ##Author name
 Alex Kiprop
 ###Description of the Project
-this is a portfolio website that takes one through my interests and what i do
+this is a portfolio website that takes one through my interests and what i do.
 ##Project setup instructions
 link to my github website
 ##Technologies used